boreq/rust-duration-parser/README.md

 Parses human-readable duration strings.
 I wrote this crate because:

 1. I was bored,
-2. the existing ones don't let you configure the units.
+2. the existing ones don't let you configure the units,
+3. I want to be able to enforce if spaces occur the input string.

 I've no idea how to write rust library code though so the interfaces may be insane.